jknlsn/hgv-php7/README.md

 ## Introduction

+**This is provided as is, with no warranty expressed or implied or guarantees.**

 This Ansible Playbook is designed to setup a [Mercury-Like](https://github.com/wpengine/hgv/) environment on a Production server without the configuration hassle.
 This playbook was forked from [Zach Adams Mercury Playbook](https://github.com/zach-adams/hgv-deploy-full/), itself forked from [WPEngine's Mercury Vagrant](https://github.com/wpengine/hgv/).

 Some changes have been made in order to run on the new PHP7 framework.